MicrosoftDocs/ATADocs/ATPDocs/privacy-compliance.md

 - For information about [!INCLUDE [Product short](includes/product-short.md)] trust and compliance, see the [Service Trust portal](https://servicetrust.microsoft.com/ViewPage/GDPRGetStarted) and the [Microsoft 365 Enterprise GDPR Compliance site](/microsoft-365/compliance/gdpr?view=o365-worldwide&preserve-view=true).

+> [!IMPORTANT]
+> Currently, [!INCLUDE [Product short](includes/product-short.md)] data centers are deployed in Europe, UK, North America/Central America/Caribbean and Asia.
+Your instance is created automatically in the data center that is geographically closest to your Azure Active Directory (Azure AD).
+Once created, [!INCLUDE [Product short](includes/product-short.md)] instances aren't movable.

 ## Security and privacy for Defender for Identity US Government GCC High customers

 For additional information on [!INCLUDE [Product short](includes/product-short.md)] compliance standards and location of customer data for US Government GCC High customers, review the [Enterprise Mobility + Security for US Government service description](/enterprise-mobility-security/solutions/ems-govt-service-description).

+## See also

+- More information about privacy can be found in the [Defender for Identity FAQ](technical-faq.yml#licensing-and-privacy)